Jan Jagmin-Sadowski

-Jan Jagmin-Sadowski (24 April 1895 in Grójec – 5 October 1977 in Warsaw), was a general of the Polish Army, having served in World War I as a member of Józef Piłsudski's legions, as well as commanding Polish forces during the invasion of Poland in 1939.
+Jan Jagmin-Sadowski (24 April 1895 – 5 October 1977), was a general of the Polish Army, having served in World War I as a member of Józef Piłsudski's legions, as well as commanding Polish forces during the invasion of Poland in 1939.

 Early life

 In the early 20th century, Sadowski studied mechanics at the Lviv Polytechnic, and there he got in touch with Polish independence movement.
 He became a member of the Polish Socialist Party - Revolutionary Fraction, as well as the Polish Rifles and the Sokół movement.

 Military career

 After the outbreak of World War I, he joined the 1st Legionnaire Rifles Regiment as a volunteer.
 In 1914, he distinguished himself in battles at Anielin and Łaski, and the next year he fought at Łowiczowek, Konary and Jozefowek.
 In 1916, as a soldier of the I Brigade of the Polish Legions, he fought in the bloody battle of Kostiuchnówka.
 After the Oath crisis, Sadowski, together with many other officers, was interned in a prisoner of war camp in Beniaminów.